 Before your next project

 Obviously, it goes without saying that all of this is worth reviewing with a qualified lawyer, and I am not one.
-But there are a few things worth thinking about and looking into before a project starts:

 - What assets are being supplied, and do you know what the terms covering them say about AI?